zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-Payroll-Connector/Sage-50-Payroll-Employee-Absences-XML.md

 redirect_from: ""
 title: Sage 50 Payroll Employee Absences XML
 ---
-The [Import Employee Absences|Importing Employee Absences Into Sage 50 Payroll](import-employee-absences|importing-employee-absences-into-sage-50-payroll) task allows you to insert or update Absence entries associated with Employees in Sage 50 Payroll.
+The [Importing Employee Absences Into Sage 50 Payroll](importing-employee-absences-into-sage-50-payroll) task allows you to insert or update Absence entries associated with Employees in Sage 50 Payroll.

 For an Employee Absence to be imported, the Employee must already exist in Sage 50 Payroll.